 - Mount, secure, and align finished lenses in frames or optical assemblies, using precision hand tools.

-Skills Needed to be an Ophthalmic Laboratory Technician
+Qualities of an Ophthalmic Laboratory Technician

 Operation and Control: Controlling operations of equipment or systems.